How to Fix a Frayed Carpet to a Tile Transition

 Measure the area where the carpet transitions to the tile and make necessary cuts to fit the strip.
 Transition strips are either wood or metal and come in a variety of finishes.
 If the transition is wood, use a circular saw to cut it to size.
 If the transition is metal, use metal nippers to cut it down.

 Use a carpet knife or a utility knife and trim the frayed carpet back.
 Do not over trim; just do the edges.

 Take 1/4 to a 1/2 inch of the carpet and fold it under itself.
 Hold it into place for the next step.

+Lay the transition strip over the folded edge of the carpet.
+The strip should extend onto the tile, but should be screwed in over the carpet and subflooring.
 Use a drill and insert the necessary amount of screws.
 Transitions are usually pre-drilled and will require between three and eight screws depending on the length of the transition.

 - Flooring transition strip